spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 Unlike Stacks, modules can be shared between Spacelift accounts in a sense that while they're always **managed** by a single account, they can be made accessible to an arbitrary number of other accounts.

-In order to share the module with other accounts, please add their names in subdomain form (all lowercase) in the module settings' Sharing section:
+In order to share the module with other accounts, please add their names in subdomain form (all lowercase) in the module settings Sharing section:

 ![](../../assets/screenshots/Edit_module_·_eggs.png)